Shapes and dynamic regimes of a polar active fluid droplet under confinement: Results

 Finally, for $\lambda\gtrsim 1.3$, the droplet is generally found to display a periodic dynamics for roughly all values of $|\zeta|$ explored in our simulations.
-However, while for $|\zeta|\gtrsim 1.5\times 10^{-3}$ the drop attains, at the steady state, the worm-like shape previously mentioned, for smaller values of $|\zeta|$ a weaker flow field mitigate the deformations, yielding a shape now resembling that of a rounded cell (i.e., the shape is akin to the one observed in unconfined systems).
+However, while for $|\zeta|\gtrsim 1.5\times 10^{-3}$ the drop attains, at the steady state, the worm-like shape previously mentioned, for smaller values of $|\zeta|$ a weaker flow field mitigate the deformations, yielding a shape now resembling that of a rounded cell (akin to the one observed in unconfined systems).